alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-8-ruling-on-trimming-eyebrows-hair-between.md

 locale: en
 lang: en
 note: true
-excerpt: "It is not permissible to trim eyebrows, because this is removing hair from the face or eyebrows.
+summary: "It is not permissible to trim eyebrows, because this is removing hair from the face or eyebrows.
 The Prophet cursed whoever does it."
 muftis:
   chairman:
     - name: Shaykh Ibn baz